 Laparoscopy is a procedure in which a tube is inserted through a small incision into the abdomen.
 Carbon dioxide gas is gently pumped into the abdomen to expand it.
 A tiny video camera is inserted through the tube, allowing a surgeon to "see" into the abdomen by watching a monitor.
 Gastric bypass surgery is performed by the surgeon watching the monitor and using very small surgical instruments.

-In the next phase of gastric bypass surgery, the surgeon separates most of part of the small intestine to the newly created stomach.
+In the next phase of gastric bypass surgery, the surgeon separates a portion of the small intestine and attaches it to the newly created stomach.
 This section of the intestine is still functional.
 When the intestine is connected to this small stomach pouch, the opening is about the size of a dime.
 This allows food to pass directly into the intestine, where it is digested.

 After laparoscopic gastric bypass surgery, your small upper stomach will hold about one-fourth cup of food.
 After eating just a nibble or two, you will feel full, and your appetite will be reduced.
 This causes weight loss.
 Although the food you eat is digested, your body cannot get all the nutrients you need.
 You need vitamin and mineral supplements after gastric bypass to help your surgical wound heal and avoid health problems such as anemia, nerve problems, osteoporosis and others.